The Casa app allows you to consolidate your UTXOs easily, right within the app.

 - The current average mining fee

 In general, you should think about consolidating your UTXOs if you have more than 15 addresses containing small balances (or 15 separate transactions to a single address).
 If each of those addresses contains a large balance (e.g., over 1 BTC each), then the concern is not as high, since you're less likely to send an amount over this in the future.

 If you've ever replaced a key in the Casa app using a key rotation, you have likely swept your full balance to a single address when doing so.

 How do I consolidate UTXOs in the Casa app?

 From the normal send flow, you'll notice a "Send From" option at the top of your screen.

 Once you select the "Send From" dropdown menu, you'll see your UTXOs, which is another way of saying "the transactions you have received and the amount received in each one."

-If you want, the Casa app does allow you to send from specific UTXOs, making it possible to consolidate only your smaller balances, leaving the addresses that contain larger amounts alone.
+If you want, the Casa app does allow you to send from specific addresses, making it possible to consolidate only your smaller balances, leaving the addresses that contain larger amounts alone.
 This is an alternative to using the "Auto-select" feature.
+Keep in mind that if you re-use an address, it will contain many UTXOs.
+In this case, selecting one address, selects all of the UTXOs that were sent to that address.

 A couple of important points to note when consolidating your UTXOs:

 - The fee for the consolidation transaction will be far higher than a normal fee for a smaller amount.
 This is because you are collecting multiple former outputs as the inputs in one transaction, which takes up more space in a block.
 Mining fees are per byte, so the more inputs you have, the higher the fee.
 The amount of data that is recorded on the blockchain for this one transaction is higher than normal, hence the higher fee.